 3. Four Functional Resume Examples + Text Formats

-The functional resume template can be adapted to any of our various chronological templates with a bit of tweaking.
+The functional resume template can be adapted to any of our various chronological resume templates with a bit of tweaking.
 However, we’ve put together four examples to illustrate exactly how to accomplish this.

 You can download the following four functional resume examples and change them to your exact specifications.
 Click the images to enlarge the samples, or press the button below to download the files – it’s all free.
 We’ve also provided the text versions for your convenience.